EthenStrine/site/_posts/2019-01-17-the-restoration-and-enlightenment.md

 **Will's** / writer's mostly
 **White's** / politicians, lawyers, free-and-easy aristocrats
 other popular coffeehouses included **St. Jame's, The Grecian, Buttons,** and **The Turk's Head** - all of these gathering places became the centers for serious discussion of things like religion, philosophy, literature, domestic and foreign affairs, and plenty of pleasent or malicious gossip!

+## Age of Reason

+Central to this period was the rise of the **Age of Reason**, which centered on the basic philosophy of common sense, an end to superstition, an increased importance given to science, and a new way of examining society and the universe.

+<center> According to Newton, the universe was a smoothly running machine first set in motion by a benevolent deity - "<b>Deism</b>"</center>

+### Developments in Literature

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Charles II reopened the theatres, but Restoration theatre differed greatly from the theatre of the Elizabethans - it was more of an ***upper class*** diversion - also women's roles were now played by actresses!